 Medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behaviors.
 The medical degree awarded by the University of Miami Miller School of Medicine at the completion of the undergraduate medical education process certifies that the individual has acquired a broad base of knowledge and skills requisite for the practice of medicine.
 To this end, all courses in the curriculum must be completed successfully.
 In order to acquire the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care, candidates for the MD degree must have abilities and skills in five areas:

 Technological compensation can be made for some disabilities in certain of these areas, but a candidate should be able to perform in a reasonably independent manner.
-The use of a trained intermediary means that a candidates judgment must be mediated by someone elses power of selection and observation, and as such is unacceptable.

 The candidate must be able to observe demonstrations and experiments in the basic sciences including, but not limited to, physiological and pharmacological demonstrations in animals, microbiologic cultures, and microscope studies of micro-organisms and tissues in normal and pathologic states.
 A candidate must be able to observe a patient accurately at a distance and close at hand.
 Observation requires the functional uses of the senses of vision and other sensory modalities.